 Private tenants - advice and support

-Our leaflet explains your rights and responsibilities as a tenant renting from a private landlord:
+Our leaflet for tenants in the private rented sector (PDF 321KB) explains your rights and responsibilities as a tenant renting from a private landlord.

 Getting a tenancy